LeDon-James/LeDon-James/README.md

 - 👋 Hi, I’m @LeDon-James, I am new to coding
 - 👀 I’m interested in coding design specifically creative aspects, as of now more interested in front-end design
-- 🌱 I’m currently learning HTML, CSS, and Javascript
+- 🌱 I’m currently learning HTML, CSS, and Javascript on Codecademy
 - 💞️ I’m looking to collaborate on fun projects as I learn
 - 📫 How to reach me: feel free to contact me on here!